Bachelor Of Community Mental Health, Alcohol And Other Drugs

 On successful completion of this subject students are expected to be able to:

 a.
-Critically evaluate notions of identity, diversity, and difference with a focus on how notions of race, ethnicity, culture, and gender are developed and sustained through language and social structures.
+Discuss and critically evaluate various theories of how identity, diversity and difference are constructed and how notions of race, ethnicity, culture and gender have developed and been sustained through language and social structures

 d.
-Evaluate how assumptions, biases and attitudes to diversity at individual, social and institutional levels impact social inclusion and marginalisation with a focus on First Nations, LGBTIQA+ and CALD communities.Community DevelopmentHEBCHSI101
+Discuss how attitudes to diversity at individual, social and institutional levels can provide opportunities for both social inclusion and social exclusion for specific groups

 Semester two